-Retirees retain access to various IU digital resources, such as One.IU to update your personal and tax information, and discounts through AT&T, Dell, and Apple.
-For more about technology access as a retiree, visit the UITS Knowledge Base at servicenow.iu.edu/kb.
+Retirees retain access to various IU digital resources, like the one.iu.edu online task center for updating personal and tax information.
+For more about technology access as a retiree, visit the University Information Technology Services (UITS) website at kb.iu.edu/d/dddx.